sunder11/Chunklings/README.md

 The files with the same name will be appended with a _1 _2 etc.

-Thanks to OpenAI gpt-4.5-preview-2025-02-27 for helping me do it.
 I think this code will be useful to implement RAG and to convert files in a format that docling (IBM's opensource project) can use to chunk your data for your vector database.
 Probably easier to parse your files if they are all in the same folder.

 **CopyPDF:** Copy all your PDF files to a single directory.